CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_products.rst

   :align: center
   :width: 400
   :alt: Relative flux error
+  :name: flux_cmp_2

   Relative flux difference of sources in the NVSS catalogue and sources measured in an aperitif mosaic of ObsID 200102012 as a function of the flux of the sources in the NVSS catalogue

 This is described in "Characterization of the primary beams" and yields a current estimate of the flux scale of Apertif as compared to NVSS.
 From this comparison the Apertif fluxes are on average 9% higher than those of NVSS, accounting for a nominal spectral index of the sources of -0.7.

-Since we had to match sources in Apertif and NVSS for the source comparison we also obtained information on the agreement between the Apertif and NVSS astrometry.
-Figure 3 shows the positional differences for sources in the mosaic of ObsID 200102012 and the NVSS catalogue.
+Since we had to match sources in Apertif and NVSS for the source comparison we also obtained information on the agreement between the Apertif and NVSS astrometry. :numref:`flux_cmp_3` shows the positional differences for sources in the mosaic of ObsID 200102012 and the NVSS catalogue.
 The agreement is very good with mean offsets of 0.05 +/- 0.2  arcsec in RA and -0.05 +/- 0.2  arcsec in Dec.

 .. figure:: images/flux_cmp_3.png
   :align: center
   :width: 400
   :alt: Relative flux error
+  :name: flux_cmp_3

   Position difference between the sources in the NVSS catalogue and the sources detected in the mosaic of ObsID 200102012.